miradar12e/mr12e_rs485_ros1_pkgs/miradar_node/README.md

 # miradar_node

 ROS Node for miradar12e new firmware.
 Parameters are available to set via dynamic_reconfigure.
 CI is done in local jenkins environment.

 ## Acknowledgements
-The original of this ROS node was created by QuibiTech Inc.
+The original of this ROS Node was created by Quibitech Inc.
 The link is as follow.
 https://github.com/QibiTechInc/miradar_ros1_pkgs